Verun

 Run multiple AI coding agents simultaneously — each in its own isolated git worktree with no conflicts.
 Learn how tasks map to branches and how to manage parallel work.

-Verun's core strength is running multiple AI agents at the same time.
-Each task gets its own isolated git worktree, so agents never interfere with each other.
+Verun's core feature is running multiple AI agents at the same time.
+Each task gets its own isolated git worktree so agents never interfere with each other or with your main branch.

 How Worktree Isolation Works

-Every task creates a separate git worktree — a full copy of your repository's working directory on a dedicated branch.
-Agents read and write files inside their worktree only.
-Your main branch and other tasks are untouched.
+Every task creates a separate git worktree — a full checkout of your repository on a dedicated branch.
+Agents read and write files only inside their own worktree.
+Your main branch and all other tasks remain completely untouched.

 your-project/